O2 City Hall Newcastle

 All information on services, access and timetables can be found at Go North East.

-The closest railway station is Central station at around 500 metres away.
+The closest railway station is Central station at just over 0.5 miles away.

 For a handy guide to travelling by train visit Virgin Trains East Coast, TransPennine Express or National Rail.